 c.
 1200, "debauchery, extravagance, wanton living," from Old French riote (12c.) "dispute, quarrel, (tedious) talk, chattering, argument, domestic strife," also a euphemism for "sexual intercourse," of uncertain origin.
 Compare Medieval Latin riota "quarrel, dispute, uproar, riot."
 Perhaps from Latin rugire "to roar."
-Meaning "public disturbance" is first recorded late 14c.
+Meaning "public disturbance" is attested by late 14c.
 Meaning "something spectacularly successful" first recorded 1909 in theater slang.

 To run riot is first recorded 1520s, a metaphoric extension from Middle English meaning in reference to hounds following the wrong scent.
 The Riot Act, part of which must be read to a mob before active measures can be taken, was passed 1714 (1 Geo.
 I, st.2, c.5).
 Riot girl and alternative form riot grrl first recorded 1992.